<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialog-Boxes > Dialog: Gear-Pair |

 |

-Dedendum, hf - default = m * 1.25.
+Dedendum, hf - default = m × 1.25.
 The radial depth of the gear tooth below the Pitch Circle to the root of the tooth.
-The Dedendum is usually larger than the Addendum to give clearance for the teeth.
-If 0.25<m<1, Dedendum is usually = m *.1.4 If m>1, Dedendum is usually = m *.1.25 |
+The Dedendum is usually larger than the Addendum to give a working-clearance for the teeth.
+If 0.25<m<1, Dedendum is usually = m × 1.4 If m>1, Dedendum is usually = m × 1.25 |

 |

-Root-Radius, rf - Default is 0.3 * m The small fillet between the Flank and the Root of the Gear Tooth.
+Root-Radius, rf - Default is 0.3 × m The small fillet between the Flank and the Root of the Gear Tooth.
 Note: In reality, if the gear is manufactured from a Hob/Rack Cutter, then the root of the gear is a Trochoid. |

 |

-# Points along Profile The number of 'facets' along the gear tooth flank (and around the two Root Radii).
+# Points along Profile The number of facets and points along the gear tooth flank (and around the two Root Radii).
 To display Gears more accurately, increase the number of points.
-Otherwise, 4 is adequate, 10 is good.
-There is a CPU overhead when drawing Gear-Pairs, do not increase the number of facets without a good reason. |
+Generally, do not increase the number of Points along the Profiles without a good reason.
+4 is OK.
+10 is accurate, but not usually needed. |

 |